-The College is committed to observing the importance of sector measures and indicators and uses the FE Choices data available on the GOV.UK website as well as nationally prepared data sets such as MiDES to assess its performance against like organisations.
+The College Group is committed to observing the importance of sector measures and indicators and uses the FE Choices data available on the GOV.UK website as well as nationally prepared data sets such as MiDES to assess its performance against like organisations.
 Both sets of data look at measures such as success rates.
-The College is required to complete the annual Finance Record for the Education and Skills Funding Agency ("ESFA").
-Using the Education and Skills Funding Agency calculator, the College has assessed itself as having a "Requires Improvement" financial health grading, with the bank loan being reclassified as short term due to a breach of covenants.
-The college has the support of the bank and expects a full waiver to be issued once the accounts are signed off and covenant testing is carried out.
+The College Group is required to complete the annual Finance Record for the Education and Skills Funding Agency ("ESFA").
+Using the Education and Skills Funding Agency calculator, the College Group has assessed itself as having a "Requires Improvement" financial health grading.